Algorithms Can’t Tell When They’re Broken–And Neither Can We

 For the algorithms I’ve described above, their mental-health problems come from the quality of the data they are trained on.
 But algorithms can also have mental-health problems based on the way they are built.
 They can forget older things when they learn new information.
 Imagine learning a new co-worker’s name and suddenly forgetting where you live.
 In the extreme, algorithms can suffer from what is called catastrophic forgetting, where the entire algorithm can no longer learn or remember anything.
 A theory of human age-related cognitive decline is based on a similar idea: when memory becomes overpopulated, brains and desktop computers alike require more time to find what they know.

 When things become pathological is often a matter of opinion.
 As a result, mental anomalies in humans routinely go undetected.
-Synaesthetes such as my daughter, who perceives written letters as colours, often don’t realise that they have a perceptual gift until they’re in their teens.
-Evidence based on Ronald Reagan’s speech patterns now suggests that he probably had dementia while in office as US president.
-And The Guardian reports that the mass shootings that have occurred every nine out of 10 days for roughly the past five years in the US are often perpetrated by so-called ‘normal’ people who happen to break under feelings of persecution and depression.
+Synaesthetes such as my daughter, who perceives written letters as colors, often don’t realize that they have a perceptual gift until they’re in their teens.
+Evidence based on Ronald Reagan’s speech patterns now suggests that he probably had dementia while in office as U.S. president.
+And The Guardian reports that the mass shootings that have occurred every nine out of 10 days for roughly the past five years in the U.S. are often perpetrated by so-called “normal” people who happen to break under feelings of persecution and depression.

 In many cases, it takes repeated malfunctioning to detect a problem.
 Diagnosis of schizophrenia requires at least one month of fairly debilitating symptoms.
 Antisocial personality disorder, the modern term for psychopathy and sociopathy, cannot be diagnosed in individuals until they are 18, and then only if there is a history of conduct disorders before the age of 15.